Javieratapiab/data-structures-and-algorithms-notes/README.md

-# data-structures-and-algorithms-udacity-notes
+# Data structures and algorithms notes

-My notes about the lessons of the program
+My notes and snippets from the program.